zueve/django-rest-captcha/README.md

 }
 ```

-We recommendete use radis or lacal memory as cache with set parameter, with bigger value of MAX_ENTRIES:
+We recommend using redis or local memory as cache with set parameter, with bigger value of MAX_ENTRIES:
 ```
 CACHES={
     'default': {